bmxdemo/bmxproject/logbook/postings/20170622_ToneStability_and_Acrylic/index.md

 ### Tone Stability

-For these following data points, my mode of analysis was simply analyzing the mean (log10) power as a function of time.
+For these following data points, my mode of analysis was simply taking the mean power as a function of time.
 The breakdown of these plots is explained following their presentation.

 One hour of data: